-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 On July 4, on the U.S.S.
 Intrepid, Luger emerged from a helicopter and did what no other athlete on the ship could do that day: he bodyslammed the massive Yokozuna and instantly ignited a run as a patriotic babyface that would give him his greatest notoriety under the WWE umbrella.

-Luger would go on a cross-country bus trip, engaging fans and signing autographs in an attempt to position him as the next great American hope.
+Luger would go on a cross-country bus trip, engaging fans and signing autographs in an attempt to position himself as the next great American hope.
 He entered the Palace at Auburn Hills in suburban Detroit for that year's SummerSlam the heavy favorite to defeat his rival and rescue the WWE title away from him.

-Unfortunately, while he won, he did so by countout, thus robbing fans of the conclusion they wanted.
+Unfortunately, while he won, he did so by count out, thus robbing fans of the conclusion they wanted.

 Luger would never win the title, thanks to diminishing popularity and the rise of Hart's star, but to discount that three-month stretch in which he became an American hero ahead of SummerSlam would do a discredit to the effort put in both by WWE's marketing team and Luger himself.